giellalt/lang-sma/test/data/README-typos.md

 | divvunspell suggest -a ../../tools/spellcheckers/sma.zhfst \
 | grep INCORRECT | cut -d' ' -f2 | cut -f1 > typos_correct_rejected.txt
 ```

+The filtered `typos.txt` file was created using `grep -v -f` with the problem entry lists above as arguments to `-f`.